 A brief look at some defunct premodern societies is instructive.
 One of the most noteworthy features common to the larger, more complex, and more successful of ancient civilizations was their widespread use of the blood sacrifice.
 If one were to limit consideration to those cultures whose regional hegemony was so complete that the prospect of ‘war’ had become virtually inconceivable – as was the case with several of the great pre-Columbian societies of the Western Hemisphere – it would be found that some form of ritual killing occupied a position of paramount social importance in each.
 Invariably, the ritual was invested with mythic or religious significance; as with all religious and totemic practice, however, the ritual masked a broader and more important social function. (p40)

 While the purpose of the Report is to explore the implications of a successful transition to an oligarchical collectivist World Government under a global Pax Americana, I would suggest that in the era of nuclear weapons these conditions already apply in the technologically advanced countries, where the population can no longer conceive of war on their own soil against genuinely threatening enemies.
-Enemy-images therefore have to be constructed, and while Western society functions against a backdrop of permanent ‘war’ in far-off places, these are in truth, to paraphrase Jean Baudrillard, merely atrocities masquerading as wars.
-Without military conscription, and with most of the killing done from the air, often using pilotless drone aircraft, these ‘wars’ can no longer fulfil the life-and-death sociological function of conflict in the past, and so the need for a ‘credible substitute [...] capable of directing human behaviour patterns’ remains.
-Alternative models must be found, whether real or fictive, capable of motivating basic allegiance through an ‘immediate, tangible and directly felt threat of destruction, [justifying] the need for taking and paying a “blood-price” in wider areas of human concern’.
-The Report goes on to lament the poverty of futurological thinking within government as it notes with interest the rise of such models in futuristic fiction.
+While Western society functions against a backdrop of permanent ‘war’ in far-off places, these are in truth, to paraphrase Jean Baudrillard, merely atrocities masquerading as wars.
+Without military conscription, and with most of the killing done from the air, often using pilotless drone aircraft, these ‘wars’ can no longer fulfil the life-and-death sociological function of conflict in the past, and so the need for a “credible substitute [...] capable of directing human behaviour patterns” remains.
+Alternative models must be found, whether real or fictive, capable of motivating basic allegiance through an “immediate, tangible and directly felt threat of destruction, [justifying] the need for taking and paying a ‘blood-price’ in wider areas of human concern”.

 Games theorists have suggested, in other contexts, the development of ‘blood games’ for the effective control of individual aggressive impulses.
 It is an ironic commentary on the current state of war and peace studies that it was left not to scientists but to the makers of a commercial film to develop a model for this notion, on the implausible level of popular melodrama, as a ritualized manhunt. (p54)